 The American Chestnut

-The American chestnut tree reigned over 200 million acres of eastern woodlands from Maine to Florida, and from the Piedmont west to the Ohio Valley, until succumbing to a lethal fungus infestation, known as the chestnut blight, during the first half of the 20th century.
-An estimated 4 billion American chestnuts, 1/4 of the hardwood tree population, grew within this range.
+The American Chestnut tree reigned over 200 million acres of eastern woodlands from Maine to Florida, and from the Piedmont west to the Ohio Valley, until succumbing to a lethal fungus infestation, known as the chestnut blight, during the first half of the 20th century.
+An estimated 4 billion American Chestnuts, one quarter of the hardwood tree population, grew within this range.

 The blight, imported to the U.S. on Asian chestnut trees, is a fungus dispersed via spores in the air, raindrops or animals.

 The American Chestnut Foundation began an effort in 1983 to restore this iconic species by breeding pure American Chestnut trees with Asian counterparts, to capture the genes that confer blight resistance.
 They have more than 500 volunteer-run hybrid tree orchards from Maine to Alabama and are partnering with SUNY’s Environmental Science and Forestry department to also develop a transgenic tree which confers nearly 100% blight resistance.

 The Rensselaer Plateau Alliance will partner with the American Chestnut Foundation and SUNY ESF to continue this effort here at Chestnut Hill.

 We hope the tree will be reintroduced to the eastern forests in our lifetimes for future generations to enjoy.

 Fore more information, visit the American Chestnut Foundation website at www.acf.org.